JamesGallant/Resources/README.md

 ```
 Sometimes things are better in blocks:

->Here is the start of a block
+>Here is the start of a blockquote.
+This formats all of this stuff in a nicer way.
->but it can be extended easily
->to a new line
+>Sometimes its all you really need.
 ```
 Sometimes things are better in blocks:

->Here is the start of a block
+>Here is the start of a blockquote.
+This formats all of this stuff in a nicer way.
->but it can be extended easily
->to a new line
+>Sometimes its all you really need.